tsprasath/qserv_deploy/openstack/terraform/README.md

 Provision Qserv using Terraform
 ======

-This procedure setup a Kubernetes cluster in OpenStack for Qserv
+This procedure provision a cluster in OpenStack for Qserv

 Pre-requisites
 ------